devtheJigyasa/jigyasanews.ai/README.md

 ## Overview

-The internet is optimized for speed, virality, and engagement, not for truth.[page:2]
+The internet is optimized for speed, virality, and engagement, not for truth.
-Arixion AI explores what happens when you flip that: the interface is designed around **verification first**, not endless chat.[page:2]
+Arixion AI explores what happens when you flip that: the interface is designed around **verification first**, not endless chat.

-Instead of “ask me anything”, the product is centered on **claims**—things you want to check, question, or investigate.[page:2]
+Instead of “ask me anything”, the product is centered on **claims**—things you want to check, question, or investigate.
-This repo focuses on the **experience layer**: layout, flows, copy, and visual system for a verification‑first AI product.[page:2]
+This repo focuses on the **experience layer**: layout, flows, copy, and visual system for a verification‑first AI product.

 > Noise in → structured analysis → clearer, more verifiable insight out